logo elektroda

 Small music player in red casing with USB, mini-jack connectors and light sensor

-I then press the 'cap' on the top and the base carefully, which completes the assembly of the unit.
+I then push in the 'cap' on top and the base carefully, which completes the assembly of the unit.

 Small device in a red and black casing with two buttons and a USB Type-C port.